clusterlib/clusterlib/doc/user_guide.rst

 .. literalinclude:: ../examples/simple-launcher/clusterlib_launcher.py

-This simple launcher already allows to handle very easily thousands of jobs.
+This simple launcher already allows to manage the thousands of jobs.

 More tips when working on a supercomputer
 -----------------------------------------